mangaioct6/Final_Project/README.md

 Model's default hyperparameters are not optimal for all problems.
 Tuned hyperparameters for the model to get an improved results.

 ## 7.Result Interpretation
+   * Since it is classification problem, I am taking ROC(Receiver Optimistic Curve) and AUC(Area Under Curve) score as my performance metrics.
+The higher the AUC, the better the performance of the model at distinguishing between the positive and negative classes.
    * Compared the results after hyper parameter tuning and chose the best model based on high performance metric.
 Since it is classification problem, I am taking ROC(Receiver Optimistic Curve) and AUC(Area Under Curve) score as my performance metrics.
 The higher the AUC, the better the performance of the model at distinguishing between the positive and negative classes.

 ## 8. Is overfitted or Underfitted?
    * I have checked my training and testing accuracy of logistic regression model.My model is not over or under fitted.
 Because training and testing accuracies are same.

 ## 9.Conclusion
    * I have started by cleaning the telco customer churn data and analyzing it with visualization.
 Stored the data in a database and used ETL to get it there.
 Created a data model.
 Then, to be able to build a machine learning model,transformed the categorical data into numeric variables (feature engineering).
 After transforming the data, I tried 4 different machine learning algorithms using default parameters.
 And then, tuned the hyperparameters of those algorithms for model optimization, obtaining an AUC score of 87% from Logistic Regression Algorithm.